 Winter Weather Advisory from TUE 12:00 PM CST until WED 6:00 AM CST

-Winter Weather Advisory from TUE 12:00 PM CST until WED 6:00 AM CSTNew

 Issued by National Weather Service – Minneapolis, MN